HowWatercolor Brush Pens Swan Tutorial

-We’re not going to use the wet-in-wet method of watercolor very much, so the paper will never get saturated enough to buckle.
+We’re not going to use the wet-in-wet method of watercolor, so the paper will never get saturated enough to buckle.
 No paper stretching required!
 Wahoo!

 We paint from the lightest lights to the darkest darks in watercolor.
 You can always add more, but it can be impossible to take away darks, so we place darks last, where we are sure we need them.

-Using the same mix and brush, paint some of the whitest part of the reflected sky.
+Using the same mix and brush, paint some of the white part of the reflected sky.

 Using the sky blue pen, draw and paint in the bright blue area of the water.
-Using a wet brush, pull most of the hard edges into the paper to soften the edges.
+Then with a wet brush, pull most of the hard edges into the paper to soften the edges.

-Using a neutral golden brown pen, draw in some water swirls and using a wet paintbrush, pull the hard edges into the white areas of the paper.
+Using a neutral golden brown pen, draw in some water swirls.
+Then using a wet paintbrush, pull the hard edges into the white areas of the paper.

-Swirl a bit of this brown onto your palette, add a bit of water to thin it down then using the wet paintbrush paint in he palest parts of the brown water areas.
+Swirl a bit of this brown onto your palette, add a bit of water to thin it down then using the wet paintbrush, paint in the palest parts of the brown water areas.

 Using the brown pen, draw in the water ripples behind the swan and to the right.
 Don’t thin or blend these out.

 Confession.
 I got engrossed in the creation at this point and neglected to take photos of all the little additions I made.
-So, my appologies!
+So, my apologies!
 BUT, here are all the details.